takanakahiko/slack-emoji-meister/docs/index.md

 ## How to use

 1. Right click any image
-2. Select 'add slack image' ▷ 'add to new team' or 'add to _team that already registered_'
+2. Select 'add slack image' ▷ 'add to new workspace' or 'add to _workspace that already registered_'
-3. Enter your slack team name if select 'add to new team' at the above step
+3. Enter your slack workspace name if select 'add to new workspace' at the above step
 4. Enter emoji name

 ## Develop & Contribution